MarcusWentz/eulerswap-parameters/README.md

   - 1C.
 Liquidity fingerprint to see where liquidity is provided to capture trades.
   - 1D.
 Price impact function to see how concentration affects pool price change.

 We are mainly focused on the liquidity fingerprint in Figure 1C since we can use it to optimize the fit for our empirical observations of stablecoin price behavoir.
-An interactive version of Eulerswap is available in [interactive desmos url](https://www.desmos.com/calculator/8f6bcdcb41).
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Eulerswap_AMM.png" alt="Sample Image 1" width="1000"/>

 The liquidity fingerprint can be derived with a little bit of calculus and can be confirmed with [desmos](https://www.desmos.com/calculator/8f6bcdcb41) to be the following equation.

 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Eulerswap_liquidity_distributions.jpg" alt="Sample Image 1" width="1000"/>

 We can fit the Eulerswap liquidity fingerprint to previous historic data of stablecoin price movement.
-In our case we fit the Eulerswap parameters based on empirical observation of the following stablecoin pool addresses using as much onchain data as possible for the past five years:
+In our case we fit the Eulerswap parameters based on empirical observation of the following stablecoin pool addresses using as much onchain data as possible for the past five years with data backed on our [Google drive](https://drive.google.com/drive/folders/1AzrlKZApBz60PD6itQ5ry6MnSiqOLOAe?usp=sharing):

 ```
     USDC_DAI_0x5777d92f208679DB4b9778590Fa3CAB3aC9e2168